ryrych/sql_tutorial/README.md

 - Reword challenges (be more explicit); see http://www.w3resource.com/sql-exercises/sql-boolean-operator-exercise-9.php
 - Format SQL => multiline (check how to make it work with `Rdbext`)
 - Clean up
+- Short screencast how to query from inside vim

 # Retrieve data from tables [link](http://www.w3resource.com/sql-exercises/sql-retrieve-from-table.php)